Legal issues in airsoft: China

-If a replica exceeds any single criterion, it will no longer be categorized as a replica/toy gun, but rather considered a real weapon, and therefore illegal to purchase and possess.
-Offenders can be judged as arms traffickers and subjected to penalties as high as capital punishment and life imprisonment.
+If a replica exceeds any single criterion, it will no longer be categorized as a replica or toy gun, but rather considered a real weapon, and therefore illegal to purchase and possess.
+Offenders may be judged as arms traffickers and subjected to penalties as severe as capital punishment and life imprisonment.

 Prior to the Beijing Olympics, airsoft was an increasingly popular sport among Chinese military enthusiasts.
-However, since the 2008 standards came out, there have been thousands of arrests and seizures made on toy gun merchants and consumers for "arms trafficking" and "illegal possession of firearms", because people are often unaware that their hobbies are now suddenly spelt as illegal under the new standards, and the Ministry of Public Security or police never actively informed the public about the change.
-Law enforcement is also highly arbitrary, and many of the merchandises confiscated are actually either non-functional props or well below the replica limit.
-This is also compounded by hyped moral panics from the mass media and parents groups who exaggerate the safety threat posed by these toys.
-Such examples include confusing the definition of airsoft guns with the far more powerful air guns, slippery slope arguments that airsoft weapons can be easily modified to shoot more lethal projectiles or even converted into real firearms, or alarmist overgeneralization of danger citing demonstrations from inappropriately designed experiments of how airsoft guns are capable of penetrate paper targets at point-blank range, all appealing for a blanket ban on replica toys out of concerns for child safety.
+However, since the 2008 standards came out, there have been thousands of arrests and seizures made on toy gun merchants and consumers for arms trafficking and illegal possession of firearms, because people are often unaware that their hobbies are illegal under the new standards, and the Ministry of Public Security or police never actively informed the public about the change.
+Law enforcement is also highly arbitrary, and many of the items confiscated are actually either non-functional props or well below the replica limit.
+This is also compounded by moral panics from the mass media and parent groups who exaggerate the safety threat posed by these toys.
+Such examples include confusing the definition of airsoft guns with far more powerful air guns, arguments that airsoft weapons can be easily modified to shoot more lethal projectiles or even converted into real firearms, or citing demonstrations of airsoft guns penetrating paper targets at point-blank range, all appealing for a blanket ban on replica toys out of concerns for child safety.

-As a result of the crackdown by the authorities and negative social sentiments from various moral entrepreneurs, airsoft is in effect banished from the public eyes, and domestic manufacturers and importers have become essentially extinct.
-However, despite all the negativities against the sport, many people (even some police officers) still take risks to acquire airsoft replicas (often bought from Hong Kong, then secretly smuggled back into the Mainland via Shenzhen).
+Despite the restrictions against the sport, many people (even police officers) still take risks to acquire airsoft replicas (often bought from Hong Kong, then smuggled back into the Mainland via Shenzhen).
 To avoid the government tracing online, various underground airsoft community forums often refer the commonly seen battery-powered automatic airsoft guns as "electric dogs" (电狗 (Diàn Gǒu), playing a joking near-homophone on the English word "gun") or "pets" (宠物 (Chǒng Wù)).
-Alternative MilSim activities using gel ball shooters (similar to Maya's Xploderz) or even foam dart shooters (similar to Hasbro's Nerf Blaster) as replacements have also become increasingly popular.
+Alternative MilSim activities using gel ball shooters (similar to Xploderz) or foam dart shooters (similar to Hasbro's Nerf Blaster) as replacements have also become increasingly popular.